-- 3. Business - 3.1 Approval of the Agenda
+Business 3.1 Approval of the Agenda

+Move to adopt the agenda.
 SACMotion001: Councillor Iron/Councillor Kirsten Jones

 3.2 Mental Health Awareness Week 2014

 VP Saddleback pointed out that Mental Health Awareness Week 2014 is happening from Monday Nov.
 3 until Friday Nov.7.
 VP Saddleback has been working with Jesse Windels to set up this event.
 There is going to be a table in the Arts Tunnel, right in front of the Help Centre.
 They are also working with the Learning Centre.
 Displays are going to be set up to describe what mental health.